knpuniversity/javascript/knpu/ep3-webpack/bootstrap-sass.md

 ... and then it references our `main.scss` file.
 Huh.
 This is really odd.

-What's *really* curious is that the font file is actually referenced from deep inside
+What's *really* curious is that the file is actually referenced from deep inside
 bootstrap: we require `_bootstrap.scss`, it imports another `_glyphicons.scss` and *it* references the font files.
-Well, it uses some variables, but this code references that font file.
+Well, it uses some variables, but this code references that file.

 And this worked a moment ago... so why would it break?
 All we did was change the *way* that we were require these files.